weblab-workshops/skeleton/README.md

 ## How to integrate into your own project

 On GitHub download this repository as a zip file, then extract the files into your own repository.
-Warning: make sure you copy the hidden files too: .babelrc, .gitignore, .npmrc, and .prettierrc
+Warning: make sure you copy the hidden files too: .babelrc, .gitignore, .npmrc, .eslintignore, .eslintrc, and .prettierrc

 Note that you should create a `.env` file to store your secrets.
 You should have the mongo srv and session secret there.
 A session secret is just a secret string so the session library can encrypt session data.
 See `.env.example`.